LordRaydenMK/lordraydenmk.github.io/src/main/ank/2019-08-13-side-effects-and-composition.md

 }
 ```

-The return type is `Pair<List<Coffee, Charge>>` containing a list of purchased coffees and a single charge for all of them.
+The return type is `Pair<List<Coffee>, Charge>` containing a list of purchased coffees and a single charge for all of them.
 To create this the `buyCoffee` function is used to populate a list with `n` coffee items.
 The `unzip` function is used to separate the coffees from the charges.
 Charges are combined using the `combine` function defined above.

 Again the concern of executing the purchase is pushed to another part of the program.